IApp

 SimpleClockSynchronizer simple module

-This module periodically synchronizes the slave clock to the master clock with the specified accuracy.
-The synchronization happens directly using C++ methods calls and without any packet exchange.
+Periodically synchronizes the slave clock to the master clock with the specified accuracy.
+The synchronization happens directly using C++ method calls and without any packet exchange.
 This is primarily useful when the overhead of the time synchronization protocol messages can be safely ignored.

 SimpleVoipReceiver simple module